-The Office for Institutional Equity is responsible for preparing Duke’s annual Affirmative Action Plan, and for implementing and monitoring the Equal Opportunity Policy.
-This policy guides our institutional commitment to diversity and fairness regardless of race, color, religion, national origin, disability, veteran status, sexual orientation, gender identity, gender expression, sex, age, or genetic information, and prohibits discrimination in all employment transactions.
+The Equal Opportunity and Affirmative Action Department of the Office for Institutional Equity is responsible for preparing Duke’s three annual Affirmative Action Plans and for implementing and monitoring Duke’s policies on Equal Opportunity and Affirmative Action.
+These policies guide our institutional commitment to diversity and fairness regardless of age, color, disability, gender, gender expression, gender identity, genetic information, national origin, race, religion, sex, sexual orientation, or veteran status and prohibit discrimination in all employment transactions.
 Our primary role is to:

 Provide consultation services, education, and training